Banned Book Club: Plot summary

 The story is set during South Korea's Fifth Republic, a military regime that entrenched its power through censorship, torture, and the murder of protesters.

-Kim Hyun Sook begins college in 1983 and is majoring in English literature.
+Kim Hyun Sook begins college in 1983 and plans to major in English literature.
 When the editor of the school newspaper invites her to his reading group, she expects to pop into the cafeteria to talk about Moby Dick, Hamlet, and The Scarlet Letter.
-Instead she ends up hiding in a basement as the youngest member of an underground banned book club.
+Instead she ends up hiding in a basement as the youngest member of an "underground" banned book club.
 And as Hyun Sook soon discovers, in a totalitarian regime, discovering great works of illicit literature are quickly overshadowed by fear and violence.

 As the club delves deeper into the books and their discussions become more political, they attract the attention of the authorities and increasing danger.
 She and her friends constantly face the threat of government censorship and punishment for their activities.
 Kim Hyun Sook describes several encounters with censors, including instances where government officials barge into the book club's meetings to confiscate banned books, and where she and her friends are interrogated by police for their involvement in the club.
 At one point in the story, Kim Hyun Sook is expelled from her university for her activism and her involvement in the book club, which causes her to lose her scholarship and puts her future prospects in jeopardy.

 Despite the constant threat of censorship and punishment, Kim Hyun Sook and her fellow book club members continue to fight for their right to read and discuss banned literature, and their bravery and persistence ultimately contribute to the larger democracy movement in South Korea.
+This act of bravery sets the tone for the importance of all literature being welcomed.